-Many say it’s one of the most haunted places in Savannah.
+Many claim it’s one of the most haunted places in Savannah.

-During the time it was in use, there were thousands of bodies buried in Colonial Park Cemetery.
-Trust me…I’ve seen the map!
+During the time it was in use, there were thousands of bodies buried in Colonial Park Cemetery, but there sure aren’t that many headstones there today.

 Many of the headstones have been intentionally desecrated, broken, or stolen over time, and bodies have even been removed from their tombs.

-People claim the cemetery is haunted because those buried within its grounds have been so disrespected through the years.
+In fact, some people claim the reason the cemetery is haunted is because those buried within its grounds have been so disrespected through the years.

 Desecrated Headstones in the Cemetery

-The’ve been blamed for much of the damage throughout the cemetery, because Savannahians will blame the Yankees for anything and everything they can.
-(Hehe…I‘m kidding!!
-Kinda.)
+The’ve been blamed for much of the damage throughout the cemetery.
+In case you didn’t know, Savannahians love to blame the Yankees for anything and everything they can.

 We were taking pictures of the wall of tomb stones and walked up to a stone of a young man named Fredy.
 I took a picture of it, as we both found it interesting.
 We returned to our room and went over our day and the wonderful pictures we took.
 For some reason Fredy’s tombstone was not in our pics.
 We said we’d go back the next day and take another one.
 The next day we walked up and down that wall reading every tombstone and we could not find Fredy’s anywhere.
 No picture, no tombstone, but we both saw it the day before.Lori M.S. via the Savannah First-Timer’s Guide private Facebook group

-The cemetery’s boundaries have diminished through the years, so you might be walking atop unmarked graves whenever you stroll along the sidewalks and roads surrounding the cemetery.
+The cemetery’s boundaries have diminished through the years, so it is possible you could be walking atop unmarked graves whenever you stroll along the sidewalks and roads surrounding the cemetery.

 Punishment for Defacing Headstones